 If an abortion was carried out in a situation where it is illegal, fewer say the woman who had the abortion should be penalized (32% on average across the 27 countries) than say so of the person who performed it (44%) or a someone else who arranged for it (42%).
 As for all matters related to abortion, attitudes toward punishing various parties involved in an illegal one diverge widely across countries:

 - Peruvians and Colombians are those most likely to say each of them should face a penalty: the woman who had it (61% and 55%, respectively), the person who performed it (75% and 66%), and someone else who arranged for it (73% and 65%).

 - The Japanese are the least likely to say so for each of the three parties (10%, 12%, and 14%).

-Also, on average globally, the percentage of females who say of each party that it should face a penalty is between 7 and 9 points lower than the percentage of males, pointing to a notable gender gap on whether those taking part in an illegal abortion should be punished.
+Both globally and in the U.S., the percentage of females who say of each party that it should face a penalty is between seven and nine points lower than the percentage of males who say so, pointing to a notable gender gap on whether those taking part in an illegal abortion should be punished.

 About the study

 These are the findings of a 27-country Ipsos survey conducted June 24 – July 8, 2022, among 20,523 adults aged 18-74 in the United States, Canada, Malaysia, South Africa, and Turkey, and 16-74 in 22 other countries, via Ipsos’s Global Advisor online survey platform.